KDE/documentation-develop-kde-org/content/docs/kirigami/components-scrollablepages_listviews.md

 }
 ```

-By pulling down, you can also activate a special mode with a larger top margin
+By pulling down, you can also activate a special mode with a larger top margin which
-making single-handed usage of the application easier.
+makes single-handed use of the application easier.